 - Get certification.

 By the time you get to usability testing, you should have defined user goals based on the research you did.
 They will help you understand how your product helps users achieve their goals.
-With those goals in mind, you can start drafting the tasks you need for usability testing.
+With those goals in mind, you can start drafting the usability testing script and the tasks you need for the test.

 Start with a simple task